FAQs

 What’s the “African Big 5”?
 Will we see them?

-The private reserves sponsor their own anti-poaching teams, so we often see rhino, the most endangered animal of the Big 5.
-We frequently see cheetah and wild dogs, both of which are endangered.
 We aren’t only concentrating on the Big 5, though.
+We hope to see other endangered species such as cheetah and wild dogs.
 We will see lots of other wildlife too, such as hippo, zebra, giraffe, mongoose, hyena, impala, kudu, duiker, wildebeest, gorgeous brightly colored birds, vultures, raptors and more, and we’ll spend quality time watching and photographing them.
 They are part of the ecosystem and the Big 5 wouldn’t exist without them, so let’s enjoy them just as much.

 Do I need vaccinations?